chrh-sitecore/confluence-to-markdown/README.md

 ### Sitecore specific updates
 - AP Containers are removed (`.ap-container`)
 - Additional optional parameter in the `ConvertTo-Markdown.ps1` PowerShell script to copy the exported pages and assets into another directory of your choosing (e.g. your learn/accelerate directory).
+  - Note: the pages to copy must be manually added to the bottom of the `ConvertTo-Markdown.ps1` script.
+See the 'room for improvement' section for a suggestion on automating this via breadcrumb.
 - addPageHeading method removed as we don't need this in the accelerate markdown.
 - The raw confluence page html is additionally passed to the `TurndownConverter.coffee` class
   - This is then used to create and populate a YAML block at the top of the .md file for use with the developer portal